gidven/saxo-openapi-guide/docs/usage.md

-# Using the OpenAPI Guide
+article_title: Using the OpenAPI Guide

 ## Structure